baarool/baarool/README.md

 # Baarool Lab

+My name is Paayl.
+I'm on a journey to enhance my skills and knowledge across IT.
+To achieve this goal I am building, managing, and securing my own IT Infrastructure to  gain hands-on experience of managing IT systems without impacting real production systems, from the comfort of my own home.

+I document this journey into the world of IT, that broadly encompasses disciplines such as IT Operations, Development, DevOps, Cybersecurity, and related fields, on my blog: [Baarool Lab](https://baarool.org).

 ## Twoaie: Network Rack

 The [Twoaie: Network Rack](https://github.com/baarool/twoaie) is the primary network rack in the NOC (Network Operations Centre) at Baarool Lab.